SecretFoundation/docs/confidential-computing-layer/ethereum-evm-developer-toolkit/usecases/vrf/using-encrypted-payloads-for-vrf.md

 ## Generating the encryption key using ECDH

-Next, you generate ephermal keys and load in the public encryption key for the Secret Gateway that you can look up in [supported-networks](../../supported-networks/ "mention").
+Next, you generate ephemeral keys and load in the public encryption key for the Secret Gateway that you can look up in [supported-networks](../../supported-networks/ "mention").
 Then, use ECDH to create the encryption key:

 ```typescript
 //Generating ephemeral keys